-- Do not carry passengers on farm vehicles unless there is a designated seat and seat belt for them.
+- Don’t have passengers on farm vehicles unless there is a designated seat and seat belt for them.

 Quad bike safety

-- Never let children under 16 use an adult sized quad bike.
+- Children under 16 should never use an adult sized quad bike.

 - Always wear a properly fitted helmet when you ride a quad bike.

-- Stay well away from flood waters—there can be hidden dangers like strong currents, logs or other debris.
+- Stay away from flood waters—there can be hidden dangers like strong currents, logs and other rubbish.

 - Always have an adult with you when playing near or in dams, creeks and rivers.